4JX/L5P-Keyboard-RGB/README.md

 A fun little experiment.
 Probably contains bugs.

+You can suggest new effects or report bugs you've encountered in the issues tab.

+**⚠️ Use at your own risk, the developer is not responsible for any damages that may arise as a result of using this program.**

 ## Download

 You may download precompiled versions from [here](https://github.com/4JX/L5P-Keyboard-RGB/actions/runs/1164448234) under the "artifacts" section.